bryanbraun/music-box-fun/docs/url-data.md

 - Changing the datatype of a value in our song state (like CSV -> Array): **Unsafe**
 - Changing the listed order of keys in our song state: **Safe**
 - Making changes to our app state object, or code that references it: **Safe**

+In general, you just have to ask yourself, "If the URL gives me an old state object, can my new version of my app load it properly?"

 ### Storage